ansys/api-eigen-example/doc/source/users_guide/index.rst

    import ansys.eigen.python.grpc.client as grpc_client

-The API gRPC Python server is characterized for being a standalone grpc application, with no DB.
+The API gRPC Python server is characterized for being a standalone gRPC app, with no DB.
 This server is intended to be run easily with the following commands (in the terminal).
 If you were located at the root directory of the repository, and you wanted to deploy the API gRPC version of the server, you could do the following: